by A.H. Gazi, S. An, J.A. Sanchez-Perez, M. Chan, M. Nikbakht, D.J. Lin, S. Natarajan, K.A. Johnsen, J.D. Bremner, J. Hahn, O.T. Inan and C.J. Rozell

 Reference:

 Modeling Latent Dynamics of the Autonomic Nervous System in Response to Trauma Recall and Non-Invasive Vagus Nerve StimulationA.H.
 Gazi, S. An, J.A.
 Sanchez-Perez, M. Chan, M. Nikbakht, D.J.
 Lin, S. Natarajan, K.A.
 Johnsen, J.D.
 Bremner, J. Hahn, O.T.
 Inan and C.J.
 Rozell.
-IEEE Transactions on Biomedical Engineering, January 2025.
-Under review
+IEEE Transactions on Biomedical Engineering, pp. 1-14, June 2025.

 Bibtex Entry: